Franchise-Specific Costs

 Step-by-Step Example

-Enter franchise costs
+Enter franchise investment costs

-Enter independent costs
+Enter independent investment costs

-Set revenue and costs
+Model annual revenue and operating costs

-Compare 5-year results
+Compare 5-year and 10-year returns

 Real-World Use Cases